 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Inflatable sleeping pads are the popular trend among backpackers today.
-I get it.
-They’re comfortable, and the modern designs have become pretty durable.
-But don’t overlook the traditional closed-cell foam pad so quickly.
-They take no time to inflate, never deflate in the night, double as a butt pad, and don’t take up room in your pack.
-And, I’d argue that they’re more comfortable than they get credit for.
+Most backpackers choose an inflatable sleeping pad as the base of their sleep system.
+It makes sense; they’re the most comfortable option.
+But don’t overlook the closed-cell foam pad so quickly.
+They take no time to inflate, never deflate in the night, double as a butt pad, and don’t take up room inside your pack.
+And, I’ll argue that they’re more comfortable than they get credit for.
 By now you’re probably assuming that I’m a foam pad purist.
 But that’s not exactly true.

-After personally using a variety of inflatable pads and then testing the top closed-cell foam pads to find the best backpacking sleeping pads, I’ve come to the conclusion that there is no single best sleeping pad for every scenario.
+After using a variety of inflatable and closed-cell foam pads to find the best backpacking sleeping pads, I’ve come to the conclusion that there is no single best sleeping arrangement for everyone.
 It all depends on what attributes are most important to you.

 There are pros and cons to every piece of gear in your pack; here’s a detailed look at the tradeoffs of closed-cell vs inflatable sleeping pads.